Installing Codac on Linux for C++ use¶

 In case you prefer the latest development version, Codac can be installed by compiling the sources.

-# Requirements to compile IBEX and Codac sudo apt-get install -y g++ gcc flex bison cmake git libeigen3-dev # Download IBEX sources from GitHub git clone -b actions https://github.com/lebarsfa/ibex-lib.git # Configure IBEX before installation cd ibex-lib mkdir build && cd build cmake .. # Building + installing make sudo make install cd ../..
+# Requirements to compile IBEX and Codac sudo apt-get install -y g++ gcc flex bison cmake git libeigen3-dev # Download IBEX sources from GitHub git clone -b master https://github.com/lebarsfa/ibex-lib.git # Configure IBEX before installation cd ibex-lib mkdir build && cd build cmake .. # Building + installing make sudo make install cd ../..

 For further CMake options, please refer to the IBEX documentation.